Living with untreated hearing loss

 2. You may be at increased risk of dementia

 A report published by the Lancet Commission in 2020 suggests that hearing loss is a significant modifiable risk factor against dementia.
 In fact, moderate hearing impairment can increase one’s dementia risk 3-fold1.
 Hearing loss could lead to lowered mental stimulation and isolation.
-It is thought, managing hearing loss may help protect against cognitive decline by keeping the brain actively engaged in everyday life.

 Learn more about the link between hearing loss and dementia: